 With the growing internet penetration rates and a rapidly homogenizing millennial culture, your business easily can rapidly expand its growth internationally.
 However, there are a few things that you should consider before expanding – lest you risk financial loss and potential damage to your reputation.

-This points in this article on making your website internationally friendly is based on our experience, as well as the thousands of clients we have worked with.
+These points in this article on making your website internationally friendly are based on our experience, as well as the thousands of clients we have worked with.

 1. Review your website analytics data